 Can you run a microgrid without a grid connection?

-What does a battery container for a microgrid cost?
+How much does a battery container for a microgrid cost?

 On average between €20,000 and €150,000, depending on capacity, inverters, cooling, and monitoring.

-How quickly is a battery container deployable?
+How quickly can a battery container be deployed?

 Most systems can be delivered and operational within a few weeks, depending on the project.